c4ym0n/chronArchive/README.md

 Beta 6: Created 05-05-25 | Changelog: Made the 10s page look better and have dark mode support!

+Beta 7: Created 05-12-25 | Changelog: archive started!
+Its basic and rigid for now but will be improved later!

 More to come :)